 Medical Editor: John P. Cunha, DO, FACOEP

-Nascobal Nasal Spray (cyanocobalamin) is used to treat vitamin B12 deficiency in people with pernicious anemia and other conditions.
-It is a man-made form of vitamin B12.
-Common side effects include headache, nausea, or runny nose.
+Nascobal Nasal Spray (cyanocobalamin) is a man-made form of vitamin B12 used to treat vitamin B12 deficiency in people with pernicious anemia and other conditions.
+Common side effects of Nascobal Nasal Spray include headache, nausea, upset stomach, diarrhea, runny nose, sneezing, sore throat, swollen tongue, dizziness, weakness, numbness or tingling, fever, joint pain, or itching or rash.

 The recommended initial dose of Nascobal Nasal Spray is one spray (500 mcg) administered in ONE nostril once weekly.
 Nascobal Nasal Spray may interact with antibiotics, methotrexate, pyrimethamine, colchicine, or alcohol.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Nascobal Nasal Spray should be used only when prescribed.
 Based on information from related drugs, this medication may pass into breast milk.
 Consult your doctor before breastfeeding.